 - Wear and tear.
 With regular use, your vehicle will acquire dents, scratches, and other damage, all of which will take away from your vehicle’s value.

 How can I protect myself against depreciation?

 Many insurers will allow customers to purchase a depreciation waiver when insuring a new vehicle.
-If you have a depreciation waiver on your policy, you’ll typically be covered for your vehicle’s full purchase price, the manufacturer’s suggested retail price, or the cost of the same vehicle (in some provinces, like Ontario, it’s whichever amount is lower) if your vehicle is stolen or damaged beyond repair.
+If you have a depreciation waiver on your policy, you'll typically be covered for the lowest of either your vehicle's purchase price, the manufacturer's suggested retail price, or the cost of the same vehicle (in some provinces, it is the lower value of the manufacturer's suggested retail price or purchase price) if your vehicle is stolen or damaged beyond repair.